KingS-De-Analyst/Retail-Transaction-Analysis/README.md

 3. **Insight Generation**: Through this project, I was able to translate raw data into actionable insights that could guide business decisions.
 4. **Critical Thinking**: I explored different perspectives for analysis, such as customer demographics, product trends and payment preferences.
 5. **Visualization Planning**: I designed queries to support potential visualizations, such as bar charts for top products or pie charts for geographic sales distribution.
+6. **Tableau**: Through this project, I depended on my understanding of Tableau's powerful data visualization capabilities.
+I learned how to design interactive dashboards, use filters, calculated fields, and visual elements to transform raw data into actionable insights.

 These experineces have enhanced my ability to work with real-world datasets and address business needs with data-driven solutions.
 ## Conclusion